 From Words to Sales: Overcoming the Challenges of Crafting Effective Generative AI Prompts

-Common problems with generative AI prompts
+What are the most common problems with generative AI prompts?

 In a world where everyone seems to be effortlessly tapping into the power of AI, you might be left scratching your head, wondering how they do it.
 Maybe you’ve tried using generative AI for sales emails or pitches, but you failed to get anything useful.